-For finite-product theories, on the other hand, there is no such restriction.
-The \oo-models of the finite-product theory $\mcc_\Mon$ of monoids, for example, are the models of the \emph{associative \oo-operad}~\cite[Section~4.11]{lurie2017ha}, whereas the \oo-models of the finite-product theory of abelian groups are related to the Dold--Kan correspondence.
-Variants of this phenomenon are discussed under the name `animation' in~\cite{cesnavicius2019purity}, Rosický's~\cite{rosicky2007homotopy} contains an earlier account.
+For finite-product clans, on the other hand, there is no such restriction.
+The \oo-models of the finite-product clan $\mcc_\Mon$ of monoids, for example, are the models of the \emph{associative \oo-operad}~\cite[Section~4.11]{lurie2017ha}, whereas the \oo-models of the finite-product theory of abelian groups are related to the Dold--Kan correspondence.
+Variants of this phenomenon are discussed under the name `animation' in~\cite{cesnavicius2024purity}; Rosický's~\cite{rosicky2007homotopy} contains an earlier account.